 Costs for subcontractors are to be broken out separately.
 Please note if any subcontractors are certified by the Office of Minority and Women's Business Enterprises.

 B. Computation

-The score for the cost proposal will be computed by dividing the lowest cost bid received by the Proposer's total cost proposal and multiply the result against the cost proposal points possible (10 points).
+The score for the cost proposal will be computed by dividing the lowest cost bid received by the Proposer's total cost.